Timothy Woods

 1. Work Out Your Calorie Needs

-When you plan a diet to gain muscle weight, it all comes down to the amount of calories you consume.
-The average healthy adult will require about 2,000 calories a day, but during a bulking phase, that will need to increase significantly.
+This 2020 study from NLM claimed that when you plan a diet to gain muscle weight, it all comes down to the amount of calories you consume.
+The average healthy adult will require about 2,000 calories a day, but during a bulking phase, that will need to increase significantly [2].

 2. Vary The Meats You Eat